ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 these requirements, the endpoint MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

+All CLOSE_DATAGRAM_CONTEXT capsules MUST contain a CLOSE_CODE context extension, see {{close-code}}.
+If an endpoint receives a CLOSE_DATAGRAM_CONTEXT capsule without a CLOSE_CODE context extension, the endpoint MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

 ## The DATAGRAM Capsule {#datagram-capsule}